Employment Opportunities

 • Follow treatment plans and administer medications

-• Record progress and maintain accurate, up-to-date patient charts
+• Record progress notes and maintain accurate, up-to-date patient charts

 • Gavage raptors, shorebirds, and waterfowl